covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 "The doctor told both my dad and I to try to get in a hospital, especially my dad, he can't wait any longer, his life is at risk."
 Du Hongli's father hadn't been able to eat or talk since January 27.

-Wuhan Liyuan Hospital's test result showed that Du Hongli's father had severe ground-glass lesions in his lungs, obvious lung spots, and blood oxygen levels of only 90, indicating that the patient had severe hypoxia symptoms.
+Wuhan Liyuan Hospital's test result showed that Du Hongli's father had severe ground glass lesions in his lungs, obvious lung spots, and blood oxygen levels of only 90, indicating that the patient had severe hypoxia symptoms.

 Du Hongli tried everything to get into a hospital, taking his father along.
 On January 27 he registered in his community, there has been no reply.
 His own lungs were infected too, and he has a low fever.
-He borrowed a van from a friend, driving his dad from hospital to hospital.
+He borrowed a van from a friend, driving his father from hospital to hospital.

 **Wu Han 672 Hospital has over 300 beds, but they won't admit anyone without a hospitalization notice.
 The newly opened Wuhan Union Hospital Hanyang Campus has 700 beds, but they told Du Hongli the same thing, you need to wait.**